Mort Drucker Dead, Legendary ‘Mad Magazine’ Caricature Artist Dies At 91

 Mort Drucker has died.
-The legendary caricature artist known for iconic movie posters and illustrations in Mad magazine passed away at age 91, according to The Hollywood Reporter.
+The legendary caricature artist known for iconic movie posters and illustrations in Mad Magazine passed away at age 91, according to The Hollywood Reporter.

-Drucker’s death was confirmed by his family as well as the National Cartoonists Society.
+Drucker’s death was confirmed by his family, as well as the National Cartoonists Society.
 A cause of death was not given.

 “The amazing talent, his full body of work, pales to the man,” Drucker’s daughter, Laurie Bachner, told The Hollywood Reporter.

-The future artist was born in Brooklyn in 1929.
+The artist was born in Brooklyn in 1929.

-In a 2012 interview with NJ.com, Drucker revealed that he started drawing at age seven as a fan of Popeye.
+In a 2012 interview with NJ.com, Drucker revealed that he started drawing at age 7 as a fan of Popeye.
 He never went to art school and was completely self-taught.
 Drucker started out in the comics business as a retoucher, where he made contacts with editors before securing a gig that would span five decades and many accolades.

 Drucker Was An Award-Winning Artist